When you first get married, you feel like you’ve found your one true love. Yet, you really have no idea what it’s like to live with another person.

 My husband is the second oldest of four children and so his parents’ time, love and efforts were divided among the four kids.
 He is also the parent of 3 girls, all who divide their love up between their mom and dad.

-I am the only one who can focus fully on him and love him specifically for who he is to me: my husband.
+I am the only one who can focus fully on him and love him specifically for who he is to me: my husband, my one true love.

 In the last chapter of “Sacred Marriage“, Gary Thomas talks about learning to love your spouse like no one else ever has loved them.
 Having a love like no other for our spouse.